-Typically, persons assigned female at birth (AFAB) and who go through an estrogen-influenced puberty tend to store fat more easily and in regions of the body such as the hips, buttocks and thighs.
-This can give a curvier and more voluptuous appearance which is something many transgender women may seek body contouring for.
-Though it’s possible to achieve a feminine form through a variety of surgical and lifestyle choices, there are limitations which we’ll cover below.
+Often, persons assigned female at birth (AFAB) and who go through an estrogenic puberty tend to store fat in regions of the body such as the hips, buttocks and thighs.
+Sometimes, trans women and non-binary and gender-diverse feminine spectrum trans folks who underwent an androgenic puberty may experience discomfort or gender dysphoria related to their body fat distribution.
+It’s possible to reduce these feelings of dysphoria through a variety of surgical and lifestyle choices.
+However, there are limitations which we’ll cover below.

-The pubertal development you undergo determines a general bone structure you will have as an adult.
-Alterations in the bony framework are unlikely with hormone therapy and surgical modification of the pelvis comes with significant risks that can outweigh the benefits based on current surgical techniques.
+The pubertal development someone undergoes generally determines the bone structure they will have as an adult.
+Alterations in the bony framework are unlikely with hormone therapy, and surgical modification of the pelvis comes with significant risks that can outweigh the benefits based on current surgical techniques.

 It has long been assumed that the hormone estrogen was largely responsible for the difference in fat distribution.
 While every body produces estrogen, levels tend to be significantly higher in people who are AFAB.
-As a result, they develop breasts and are more prone to store subcutaneous fat around the hips and thighs, giving them a more “hourglass” shape.
-Persons AMAB tend to produce far less estrogen and they are more prone to store visceral fat around the vital organs – known as “belly” fat.
+As a result, AFAB folks tend to develop breasts and are more prone to store subcutaneous fat around the hips and thighs.
+People who are AMAB tend to produce far less estrogen.

-In order to counteract, or attempt to reduce the physiologic changes that have occurred during and after puberty, transwomen and transfeminine folk may take estrogen or estradiol.
-The hormones help to achieve a feminization through introduction of breast development, altered fat distribution, softening skin and altering mood.
+In order to reduce the physiologic changes that occur during and after puberty, transwomen and transfeminine folk may take estrogen or estradiol.
+This hormone helps to achieve a feminization through introduction of breast development, altered fat distribution, softening skin and altering mood.
 Patients may also take testosterone blockers such as spironolactone, gonadotropin-releasing hormone agonists, leuprolide, finasteride, and progesterone.

 Although Dr. Mosser doesn’t require anyone to be on HRT for body contouring or top surgery, being on estrogen for a year prior may have a positive effect on fat distribution and gluteal shape.

-Multiple studies have sought to define the ‘ideal’ feminine aesthetic of the waist, hips and buttocks.
 WHR (mentioned previously) is used to compare the narrowest aspect of the space between the ribs to the widest aspect of the buttocks.
-Although an absolute number is not agreed upon, most tend to suggest that 0.7 is an approximate WHR ideal and approaches to body contouring in transwoman aim to reach that number.
+Although an absolute number is not agreed upon, most tend to suggest that 0.7 is an approximate WHR that would reduce experiences of gender dysphoria.

-Women like Jennifer Lopez or Beyoncé, who possess a hip measurement that is greater than their bust, are considered pear-shaped.
-While fat distribution varies, pear-shaped females are more likely to gain weight in the hips, buttocks and thighs than in the upper body.
-According to research, approximately 20% of females fall into this category.
+Pear-shaped bodies describe folks who have a hip measurement that is greater than their bust.
+While fat distribution varies, pear-shaped females are more likely to carry weight in the hips, buttocks and thighs than in the upper body.

-Those like Cameron Diaz who possess a very even distribution of fat among their waist, buttocks, chest and face have a banana or rectangular shape.
-Banana shapes are the most common body type, encompassing roughly 46% of females.
+Banana-shaped bodies often possess a very even distribution of fat among their waist, buttocks, chest and face, and have a banana or rectangular shape.

-Apple-shaped women like Adele have shoulders that are comparably broader than their hips.
-They often possess larger busts, a less defined waist and thin hips and thighs.
+Apple-shaped bodies often have shoulders that are comparably broader than their hips.
+They can possess larger busts, a less defined waist, and thin hips and thighs.
 Fat is mainly distributed in the face, chest and abdomen.
-About 14% of females fall into this body type category.

 An hourglass shape describes a body type with fat that is distributed equally between the upper and lower body, paired with a very narrow waist.